kyverno/website/content/en/blog/general/assigning-node-metadata-to-pods/index.md

 ```
 ### Credits

-Thanks [Abir Sigron](https://github.com/abirsigron) for initiating the innovative idea and contributing to its successful implementation.
+Thanks to [Abir Sigron](https://github.com/abirsigron) for initiating the idea on Slack and conducting a POC.

 ## Closing